contao/docs/docs/manual/layout/module-management/user-modules.en.md

 ## Personal data

-The front end module "Personal data" adds a form to the website, which allows a member to change his personal data such as his e-mail address or password.
+The front end module "Personal data" adds a form to the website, which allows a member to change their personal data such as their e-mail address or password.
 As an administrator, you can define exactly which fields can be edited and which cannot.

 **Front end output `member_default`**